-Attract Mode launched as a video game culture shop and blog in 2009, and soon after teamed up with Giant Robot to start the ARTXGAME project.
+Attract Mode launched as a video game culture shop and blog in 2009.
 Reborn in 2012 as a video game collective, Attract Mode is now comprised of game makers, film makers, designers, artists, and journalists.

 Matt Hawkins was the east coast rep for Attract Mode 1.0, and still helps curate the shop and our events.
 He’s also a video game designer, journalist, advocate, and zinester.

 Cory Schmitz is a graphic designer living in Chicago.
 He worked on Sound Shapes for the PS Vita & PS3.
 He tries to make things look nice.

 Maré Odomo makes comics about feelings.
 He lives on a hill in Seattle and his favorite pokémon is Bulbasaur. <3

 Derek Yu is an artist and game designer who worked on Aquaria and created Spelunky.
 He also runs The Independent Gaming Source, an indie game community and blog.